-If you notice any irregularities from these alerts, confer with your drivers to see if a purchase was legitimate.
+If you notice any irregularities, confer with your drivers to see if a purchase was legitimate.
 If not, reach out to your vendor’s customer service team as soon as possible so the compromised cards can be cancelled.

 With the rise in white card fraud, it is essential to protect your fleet from unauthorized charges.
-Setting up fuel card controls can save you time and money in the future, and monitoring your invoices will allow you to quickly discover any unexpected charges.
-If you manage a large fleet, research fraud policies diligently, as many fuel card vendors will not cover companies with over 10 to 20 cards.
+Setting up controls can save you time and money in the future, and monitoring your invoices will allow you to quickly discover any unexpected charges.
+If you manage a large fleet, research fraud policies diligently, as many fuel card companies will not cover customers with over 10 to 20 cards.
 If you have any questions, reach out to us today!

 Topic: Fleet Fuel Cards